avikejriwal/udacity_mle/report.md

 ### Future considerations

-- dig further into hyperparameter tuning; possible improvements to be made
+1. I can spend more time on hyperparameter tuning; possible improvements to be made by adjusting the features of both the baseline and the Autogluon model.
+For instance: If I extend the max training time, will performance improve?
-- incorporate other data sources into predictions:
+2. Incorporate other data sources into predictions:
-  - macroeconomic data; How do market conditions influence customer patterns?
+  - For instance: macroeconomic data; How do market conditions influence customer patterns?
-- Test the model on new offer programs
+3. Consider potential new offer programs on which to test the model.
+What offers will yield the highest likelihood of engagement?
-- focus further on user transaction behavior: can we determine if a transaction would have occurred without the offer?
+4. Focus further on user transaction behavior.
+  - Can we determine if a transaction would have occurred without the offer?
 If so, can we only target users who would initiate new transactions?